victornpb/twitch-mass-ban/README.md

 1. A hammer icon should appear next to Twitch chat.
 ----
+Notes:

-- It will ONLY appear for streams you have moderation tools enabled.
+- It will ONLY appear on streams you have moderation tools available.
-- You need StreamElements bot announcing follow alerts in the chat.
+- You need StreamElements or StreamLabs bot announcing follow alerts in the chat.
+    Example: **Streamlabs**: Thank you for following *username*!